darthwalsh/bin/apps/onenote/ExportingMarkdown.md

-The problem I'm running into is the generated MD has block quotes, when I expected code fences.
+I'm working on exporting the majority of my OneNote to Markdown.
+This is the summary of this process, and the problems I ran into.

-### OneNote.Publish() -> DOCX -> pandoc -> MD
+## OneNote.Publish() -> DOCX -> pandoc -> MD
 These existing tools all call the [`OneNote.Publish` COM API](https://learn.microsoft.com/en-us/office/client-developer/onenote/application-interface-onenote#publish-method) to create a docx, then use [pandoc](https://pandoc.org/) to convert to HTML:
 - [onenote-to-markdown-python](https://github.com/pagekeytech/onenote-to-markdown/blob/192fe9ec303f30e77d4e3609ea7aafc05578c28e/convert.py#L79)
 - [onenote-to-markdown](https://github.com/pagekeytech/onenote-to-markdown/blob/192fe9ec303f30e77d4e3609ea7aafc05578c28e/convert3.ps1#L28)